en-wl/wordlist/site/scowl-readme.md

   roman-numerals, hacker

-The perl script "mk-list" can be used to create a word list of the desired size, it usage is:
+The perl script "mk-list" can be used to create a word list of the desired size, its usage is:
   ./mk-list [-f] [-v#] <spelling categories> <size>
-where <spelling categories> is one of the above spelling categories (the english and special categories are automatically included as well as all sub-categories) and <size> is the desired desired size.
-The "-v" option can be used to used to also include the appropriate variants file up to level '#'.
+where <spelling categories> is one of the above spelling categories (the english and special categories are automatically included as well as all sub-categories) and <size> is the desired size.
+The "-v" option can be used to also include the appropriate variants file up to level '#'.
 The normal output will be a sorted word list.
 If you rather see what files will be included, use the "-f" option.